Pasta making class in Italy was one of the most cherished parts of our holiday.

 It begins with coccoli—crispy fried dough served with silky prosciutto—and a perfectly chilled aperitif, the ideal start to an unforgettable hands-on lesson.

 You'll then dive into traditional pasta-making with Chef Luca as your guide, crafting two types of fresh pasta—like silky tagliatelle and either filled ravioli or pillowy gnocchi, depending on the day.
-You’ll also cook classic sauces such as slow-simmered ragù, bright tomato, or earthy mushroom.

 And yes, dessert is included.
 You’ll learn how to make a classic tiramisù—creamy, layered, and irresistible.